jezzdk/statamic-wp-import/README.md

     'download_images' => true,

     /*
+     * Whether to skip download of an image if it already exist.
+The default is 'false'.
+     */
+    'skip_existing_images' => false,

+    /*
      * Enable image overwriting.
 When set to false, a new image are created with a timestamp suffix, if the image already exists.
 The default is 'false'.
      */
     'overwrite_images' => false,